-Are you renting one or more properties as holiday accommodations in Spain?
-Then you need to comply with several requirements from both the Tax Agency and the Tourism Department at your Comunidad Autónoma.
+Are you renting out one or more properties as holiday accommodation in Spain?
+Then you must comply with several requirements from both the Tax Agency and the Tourism Department at your Comunidad Autónoma.

-Therefore, if you are advertising your property and / or renting it at least twice during more than 1 month throughout the year, then you must fulfil the following requirements from the Tourism Department:
+Tourism Departments are taking their inspection duties more seriously and they are actively demanding compliance with the current laws.
+If you are leasing your property at least twice a year for more than 1 month in total, then you must fulfil the following requirements from the Tourism Department:

-Rented properties ought to comply with a list of minimum requirements.
-They will be classified according to the services provided, among other features.
+Rented properties must comply with a list of minimum requirements.
+They will be classified according to the services provided and the property’s features.

 Sanctions and fines

-Any breach of these obligations set by the regulation may be sanctioned with fines that may range from 1 € to 150.000 €, as well as other accessory penalties.
+Any breach of these legal obligations may be sanctioned with fines that may range from 1 € to 150.000 €, as well as other accessory penalties.

-For Non-residents: Rental incomes must be declared every three months, in addition to the yearly Non-Resident Declaration.
+- Non-residents: Rental income must be declared every three months, in addition to the yearly Non-Resident Declaration.

-If you need more information or advice about the legal requirements for vacation rentals, please feel free to contact us at email@example.com and we will be glad to assist you.
+Do you need more information about the legalities to rent your property in Murcia or Alicante?
+Please feel free to contact us at email@example.com and we will be glad to assist you.